doroshenko-viktor/doroshenko-viktor.github.io/content/javascript/event-loop.md

 `JS environment` may differ from the context of execution.
 It may be a browser api for the frontend or `libuv` in `node.js`.

+Basically `event loop` is an infinite loop, which waits until main thread stack is empty, then trying to take a task from the task queue.
+It takes oldest task, places it into the main thread stack and the process loops.
+If there is no tasks in the queue, `event loop` simply waits until they appear.
+Any user or system event ocurred and created new task in the queue.

+While waiting for tasks to appear, event loop is very efficient in terms of CPU usage.

 ## How It Works In Details

 Simplest example: